ttelang/Hostinger/README.md

 * How to Use: When checking out, use the INDIA50 coupon code to claim your discount.

+## How to Activate Hostinger Hosting Coupon Code 2025?
+(Worldwide)

+To redeem Hostinger promo codes in the USA & Other international countries, here are the general steps:

+Use Hostinger **promo code special link** to visit Hostinger official website & select a relevant hosting plan

+Once you’re on their site, click on the Add to Cart button, as shown above.

+You’ll be then taken to their payment page, which looks like this (before applying the coupon);

+Then Paste the Hostinger Coupon Code

+Finally proceed with the payment and enjoy Hostinger services.

 ### More coupons

 * [Blaze.ai 50% off Promo Code](https://github.com/williamssw/Blaze/)